TeraSky-OSS/aws-bedrock-llm-workshop/prompt_intro.md

 Chain-of-Thought (CoT) prompting breaks down complex reasoning tasks through intermediary reasoning steps.
 Chain-of-Thought prompts are usually very specific to a problem type.
 One can try to invoke CoT reasoning by using the trigger phrase "(Think Step-by-Step)".
 Let's examine the following example of a few-shot CoT prompt.

-Here is an example of a prompt , use it in the playground with e Amazon Titan model
+Here is an example of a prompt , use it in the playground with  **Amazon Titan model**

 ```python
 A company's server experiences downtime over three consecutive days as follows: